DLASTHR: Joseph's disappearance

-2013 – 2025
+2010s

 Police raids

 On 24, September 2013, more than 300 armed Sydney Police undertook 22 raids that "severely disrupted" the gang.
 Fifteen suspects were arrested, with four jet skis, a Lotus sports car, replica guns and a boat were confiscated by NSW police for the investigation.
-A high-ranking member and gang coordinator was arrested at the Rossmore property and charged.
+A high-ranking member and gang coordinator was arrested at a Rossmore farm property and charged.
 The criminals faced 29 charges relating to drug provision and possession and being part of a gang.
 8 kg of cannabis was found in one of the raids, plus close to $25,000 in cash.